Sporadic Cubic Torsion: Cubic points on modular curves with positive rank Jacobians

 To begin, we claim that for a cubic point $x$ on $X_1(121)$, $\phi^{(3)}(x_{\mF_5})$ is equal (as a divisor) to one of

-Indeed, by a brute force search, we see that there are no elliptic curves over $\mF_{5^i}$ for $i=1,2,3$ with a rational 121 torsion point, and so a cubic point on $X_1(121)$ has bad reduction at 5, i.e., it must reduce to a sum of cusps.
+Indeed, by a brute force search, we see that there are no elliptic curves over $\mF_{5^i}$ for $i=1,2,3$ with a rational 121 torsion point, and so a cubic point on $X_1(121)$ has bad reduction at each prime above~5, i.e., it must reduce to a sum of cusps (considered as a degree 3 divisor).
 (The Hasse bound at the prime $5$ unfortunately does not a priori exclude the existence of such an elliptic curve.)
 The image $\phi^{(3)}(x_{\mF_5})$ is thus also a sum of cusps.
-The cuspidal subscheme of $X_0(121)$ further decomposes modulo 5: the prime 5 splits in $\mQ(\zeta_{11})$ as 2 primes each with inertia degree 5, and so the component $(\mu_{11})'_{\mF_5}$ splits as two copies of $\Spec \mF_{5^5}$, i.e., the modulo 5 reduction of Galois orbit of size 10 is defined over $\mF_{5^5}$.
+The cuspidal subscheme of $X_0(121)$ further decomposes modulo 5: the prime 5 splits in $\mQ(\zeta_{11})$ as 2 primes each with inertia degree 5, and so the component $(\mu_{11})'_{\mF_5}$ splits as two copies of $\Spec \mF_{5^5}$, i.e., the modulo 5 reduction of the Galois orbit of size 10 is defined over $\mF_{5^5}$.
 Now, our claim follows since $c_{0,\mF_5}$ and $c_{\infty,\mF_5}$ are the only cusps defined over $\mF_{5^2}$ or $\mF_{5^3}$.

 Using \texttt{Magma}'s intrinsic \texttt{Decomposition(JZero(121))}, we find that and we compute that $E_1(\mQ)$ has rank 1 and $X_0(11)(\Q), X_1(11)(\Q), $ and $E_i(\mQ)$ have rank 0 for $i = 2,3,4$.
 Let $A:= E_2 \times E_3 \times E_4 \times X_1(11)$.
 Let $C_1 := 3[c_{\infty}], C_2 := 2[c_{\infty}] + [c_{0}], C_3 := [c_{\infty}] + 2[c_{0}],$ and $ C_4 := 3[c_{0}].$ Define for $i = 1,\dots ,4$, the morphisms $\mu_i\colon X_0(121)^{(3)}\to J_0(121)$ given by $z\mapsto [z-C_i]$ and $t\colon J_0(121) \to A$, where the latter is projection.
 By our first claim, we know that $\phi^{(3)}(x_{\mF_5})$ is equal to one of $C_{1,\mF_5},C_{2,\mF_5},C_{3,\mF_5}$ or $C_{4,\mF_5}$, and so for the appropriate $i$, the image of $(t\circ \mu_i)(\phi^{(3)}(x))$ belongs to the kernel of reduction $A(\mQ)\to A(\mF_5)$.
 However, since $A(\mQ)$ is torsion, the kernel of reduction is trivial \cite[Appendix]{katz:galois-properties-of-torsion}, and so for each appropriate $i$, $(t\circ \mu_i)(\phi^{(3)}(x)) = 0$.